-- Foster child/student/youth means a child who has been removed from his or her home pursuant to Welfare and Institutions ("W&I") Code section 309, is the subject of a petition filed under W&I sections 300 or 602, or has been removed from his or her home and is the subject of a petition filed under W&I Code sections 300 or 602.
-The definition of foster youth includes a dependent child of a court of an Indian tribe, consortium of tribes, or tribal organization. - The Charter School is the school of origin when the student attended the Charter School when permanently housed or was last admitted at the initial detention or placement or subsequent change in placement of a foster child.
+- Foster child/student/youth means a child who has been removed from his or her home pursuant to Welfare and Institutions ("W&I") Code section 309, is the subject of a petition filed under W&I sections 300 or 602, or has been removed from his or her home and is the subject of a petition filed under W&I Code sections 300 or 602. - The Charter School is the school of origin when the student attended the Charter School when permanently housed or was last admitted at the initial detention or placement or subsequent change in placement of a foster child.
 If the school the foster child attended when permanently housed is different from the school in which the foster child was last admitted, or if there is some other school that the foster child attended with which the foster child is connected and that the foster child attended within the immediately preceding 15 months, the foster child liaison, in consultation with, and with the agreement of, the foster child and the person holding the right to make educational decisions for the foster child, shall determine, in the best interests of the foster child, the school that shall be deemed the school of origin. - 2.
-Foster Child Liaison: The School's foster child child liaisons are: Megan Motta, megan.motta@sequoiagrove.org, and Kristina Nicosia, Kristina.nicosia@sequoiagrove.org.
+Foster Child Liaison: The School's foster child liaison is: Executive Director, Julie Haycock, julie.haycock@sequoiagrove.org.